roederja/asus-rog-strix-b460I-hackintosh/README.md

 * Case: [Louque Ghost S1](https://www.louqe.com/ghost-s1/)
 * Motherboard: [Asus ROG STRIX B460-I](https://www.asus.com/us/Motherboards/ROG-STRIX-B460-I-GAMING/) (BIOS version 1505)
 * WiFi module: Broadcom BCM94360NG NGFF M.2.
 This replaces the intel chip that comes with the Asus board.
 See [here](https://www.tonymacx86.com/threads/the-everything-works-asus-z390-i-gaming-i7-8700k-sapphire-nitro-radeon-rx-vega-64-build.272572/#DW1560) for instructions on how to do this.
 The B460 board was chosen because it doesn't have a CNVi wifi module, like the ROG STRIX Z490I board for example, that can't be replaced.
 You can buy this module on eBay, Aliexpress or Amazon.
+Only problem is that it seems to only use one spatial stream when cold booted into macOS.
+See [here](https://github.com/acidanthera/bugtracker/issues/1532)
 * CPU: [Intel Core i5-10600](https://ark.intel.com/content/www/us/en/ark/products/199273/intel-core-i5-10600-processor-12m-cache-up-to-4-80-ghz.html)
 * Cooler: [Noctua NH-L12 Ghost S1 Edition](https://noctua.at/en/nh-l12-ghost-s1-edition)
 * GPU: Intel UHD630 and [Sapphire Pulse RX 5600 XT BE](https://www.sapphiretech.com/en/consumer/pulse-radeon-rx-5600-xt-be-6g-gddr6).
 The normal (not BE) edition doesn't fit in the case!